Hossein-Fallahi/Fallahi-Bioinformatics-Lab/team/index.md

 # <i class="fas fa-users"></i>Team

-My team members mostley include graduate students with a background in cell and molecular biology.
-I am helping them to do their thesis.
+My team members are graduate students with a background in cell and molecular biology intersted in analyzing biomed data using computational methods.
-They will be here with their thesis title soon. please check it later.
+{:.center}

 {% include section.html %}